 Allows students to gain work-based training hours toward trade certification

-Is open to all students 15 years old or older in Grades 10, 11, or 12, including students on the Grade 12 Dogwood or Adult Graduation Programs
+Is open to all students, including students on the Grade 12 Dogwood or Adult Graduation Programs

 Being apprentices in any trade that is recognized by the ITA.
 See the list of Red Seal and BC Trade programs at

-Students are encouraged to take technical training through ACE IT.
+Students are encouraged to take technical training through Youth Train in Trades.

 How to Become Eligible

-Through family or business contacts, identify an employer with trades-qualified employees and willing to register you as an apprentice in your desired occupation.
-You may also have the opportunity identify a potential employer by participating in Career Preparation/Work Experience Program in your school.
+Through family or business contacts, or with support of the Careers teacher, identify an employer with trades-qualified employees and willing to register you as an apprentice in your desired occupation.
+You may also have the opportunity to identify a potential employer by participating in Career Preparation/Work Experience Program in your school.